 Hand-knotted and hand-tufted sound similar enough, right?
 Actually, they couldn’t be more different.
 Especially when talking cost and value.
-Generally speaking, tufted rugs cost less, don’t last as long as woven rugs and can take more time/effort to clean.
+Generally speaking, tufted rugs cost less, don’t last as long as woven, hand-knotted rugs and can take more time and effort to clean.

-- Fringe is part of the foundation of the rug
+- Fringe is part of the foundation of a hand-knotted rug

 - Sides are wrapped around the edge by hand